datakund/tutorials/twitter_login_cookies.rst

-Create a bot that login's LinkedIn with cookies
+Create a bot that login's twitter with cookies
 ************

 * **Step1:** Create a new bot naming "twitter_login_cookies".